electron/electron/docs/api/native-image.md

 ## Supported formats

 Currently `PNG` and `JPEG` are supported.
 It is recommended to use `PNG` because of its support for transparency and lossless compression.

+On Windows, you can also load `ICO` icon from a file path.

 ## High resolution image